 The Shaoguan People’s Procuratorate, a state legal body, issued a statement in June 2013 that said Hu and freelance writer Liu Wei’an had been arrested in Guangdong province after confessing to accepting bribes while covering events in the northern city of Shaoguan.

 Hu and Liu were sentenced to 13 years and 14 years in prison respectively in June 2014 for accepting bribes and for extortion, according to Shaoguan Daily, a government-run newspaper.

-Hu, a staff reporter for the official Guangdong Communist Party newspaper Nanfang Daily, and Liu, a freelance writer, had both written articles published in 2011 in Nanfang Daily and on news websites about a dispute involving the illegal extraction of rare minerals in Shaoguan, according to news reports.
+Hu and Liu had both written articles published in 2011 in Nanfang Daily and on news websites about a dispute involving the illegal extraction of rare minerals in Shaoguan, according to news reports.

 The prosecutors’ statement said Hu and Liu accepted 493,000 yuan (about US$82,200) in bribes.
 The pair were stripped of their press cards and banned from journalism for life, according to the National Radio and Television Administration.

-Users on Weibo, China’s microblog service, said they suspected the reporters’ arrests were in retaliation for their reports that exposed problems in the government and judiciary.
+Users on the social media service Weibo said they suspected the reporters’ arrests were in retaliation for their reports that exposed problems in the government and judiciary.

-According to Hu’s wife Zhan Ying, who spoke to CPJ in a phone interview, Hu appealed his conviction in 2015 and 2019, but both appeals were rejected.
+Hu’s wife Zhan Ying told CPJ in a phone interview that Hu appealed his conviction in 2015 and 2019, but both appeals were rejected.